 “Thank you so much Hollis.
 I don’t know what we’d do if you couldn’t come after school to take Punch for his walk.”

 “No problem, Mr. Catchum.
 Punch and I have a good time.”
-With that, Hollis felt the jerk of the lease as Punch bolted out the door and over toward the bushes.
+With that, Hollis felt the jerk of the leash as Punch bolted out the door and over toward the bushes.
 Hollis pulled the ball out of her jacket pocket.
 “Don’t worry, I have him under control.”

 Punch’s walk went without too many incidences.
 He saw a couple of squirrels near the end of the sidewalk at a neighbor’s fence, but Hollis was ready with her ball and threw it up in the air and caught the dog’s attention.
 He turned back to Hollis and she steered him past the squirrel and the fence and they headed toward the school parking lot.
-Punch loved to run to the end of his lease and then wait for Hollis to catch up and he’d run again.
-His lease was retractable so he had good length to get a running start.
+Punch loved to run to the end of his leash and then wait for Hollis to catch up and he’d run again.
+His leash was retractable so he had good length to get a running start.
 Hollis had to walk really fast to keep up with him and they were both usually winded by the time they got back to Mr. Catchum’s.
 As long as Hollis could keep Punch from chasing squirrels the walk went well.
 Hollis did feel she earned her $1.50 and was happy to get Punch home and securely inside.

 The clouds were getting thicker as Hollis left Mr. Catchum’s house and Hollis worried as she headed in the opposite direction toward her last dog walking job.
 Mrs. Megan Milner lived on the other side of Hollis’ neighborhood so she had to pass by her own house on the way.
 As Hollis looked at her house, she saw Ally outside on the porch.